HeheJuice/OneUI-Settings-Hook/README.md

      - Auto-Hide the following
           - IMEI
           - Series Number

 ### ℹ️ How to use?
 - Install the .APK and activate in LSPosed
-- Return to Module List and Long press "OneUI Settings UI Patch"
-- Press Re-Optimization
+- Force-Stop Settings App
 - Re-Open Settings App
-- If not apply,please force stop Settings App
-- Still not apply?
-Open a issue
+- Not applying ?
+Open a issue with your Software Details

 ### 🥰 Credits
-- HeheJuice aka ME ,for making the whole spoof
+- HeheJuice aka ME ,for making the whole Patch
 - LSPosed Team for the patch method